MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/Simulate-Rate-Limit-API-responses.md

 If the client exceeds that limit, it might not be served.

+> [!NOTE]
-> ℹ️ By default the [RateLimitingPlugin](../technical-reference/RateLimitingPlugin.md) is disabled.
+> By default the [RateLimitingPlugin](../technical-reference/RateLimitingPlugin.md) is disabled.
 To enable the plugin, open the [devproxyrc](https://github.com/microsoft/dev-proxy/wiki/devproxyrc) file, search for the plugin object and change the `enabled` property to `true`.
 The plugin will be enabled the next time you start proxy.

 Enabling the plugin loads presets to simulate the Rate Limiting behaviors of Microsoft Graph and SharePoint Online APIs.